|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On August 26, 1942 took off from Iron Range Airfield piloted by Krell and flown to 7 Mile Drome piloted by Krell leading three other B-26s from the 19th Bombardment Squadron as part of a total force of 19 B-26s from the 22nd Bombardment Group.

-On August 27, 1942 took off at at dawn took off from 7 Mile Drome piloted by Captain Krell with co-pilot P/O Robertson leading six other B-26 on a mission to bomb Buna Airfield escorted by fourteen P-400 Airacobras from the 35th Fighter Group.
+On August 27, 1942 at dawn took off from 7 Mile Drome piloted by Captain Krell with co-pilot P/O Robertson leading six other B-26 on a mission to bomb Buna Airfield escorted by fourteen P-400 Airacobras from the 35th Fighter Group.
 This attack was to prevent any Japanese from taking off while another force of a dozen B-26s bombed Milne Bay.
 By 7:15am, Krell's force was over Buna Airfield and the escorting Airacobras were intercepted by Zeros.
 The B-26s released their 100 pound bombs from an altitude of 1,500' but many bombs failed to release over the target.
 Afterwards, the B-26s landed at 7 Mile Drome to refuel and departed for Woodstock Airfield.

 On September 1, 1942 took off from 7 Mile Drome around noon piloted by Krell with RAAF co-pilot Robertson leading a formation of nine other B-26 armed with 100 pound bombs on a mission against Lae Airfield.
 Although scheduled to take off first, one of the other B-26s started their engines prematurely, and this B-26 ended up being the last to lift off.
 After take off, one B-26 aborted, another was unable to locate the rest of the formation and aborted and a third aborted due to mechanical problems.
 The remaining seven B-26s led by this bomber reached the target at an altitude of 9,300'.
 Anticipating anti-aircraft fire, Krell skidded the formation but spoiled the aim of their bombs with roughly half falling into the sea.
 The other half of the bombs hit Lae Airfield.
 Returning, they encountered friendly fighters over Cape Waria.
 Returning to 7 Mile Drome, Krell was the first to land and met the pilot who started his engines first, threatening him with his pistol and to kill him if he ever pulled a stunt like that again.
 After refueling, the B-26 departed in the afternoon for Cairns Airfield.

 After refueling, this B-26 took off again on a flight southward to Iron Range Airfield.
 While landing, this bomber hit a termite mound and crashed into a compressor truck then caught fire.
 Other sources mention suffered brake failure and running off the end the runway, causing the nose gear to collapse.
-In the crash, RAAF co-pilot Robertson was trapped in the cockpit and died.
+During the crash, RAAF co-pilot Robertson was trapped in the cockpit and died.
 Also killed in the crash was the driver of the compressor truck.

 Krell and engineer Wilson were burned trying to rescue the trapped co-pilot, entering the cockpit from a hole in the fuselage while the plane burned and used their bare hands to tear away the aluminum but were unable to move the two armor plates from behind the cockpit seats.
 They were forced to abandon their efforts due to the smoke, and cooking off .30 caliber bullets inside the nose section.
 Krell collapsed and was burned in the attempted rescue.